Dan Irons

-Dan Irons (born December 31, 1954) is a former American football offensive tackle who played for the Texas Tech Red Raiders football team and was recognized as a consensus All-American in 1977.
+Dan Irons (born December 31, 1954) is an American former football offensive tackle who played for the Texas Tech Red Raiders football team and was recognized as a consensus All-American in 1977.

 Early life

 Irons was born in Tyler, Texas on December 31, 1954.
 He is the son of Ed Irons, who played football and basketball at Texas Tech from 1938 to 1942 and was superintendent of Lubbock Independent School District.
 The family later moved to Lubbock, Texas and Dan graduated from Monterey High School in 1973.
 At Monterey, he earned all-state honors in both football and basketball.

 Playing career

 Irons played for the Texas Tech Red Raiders football team under coach Steve Sloan during the 1975, 1976 and 1977 seasons.
 In 1975, as a starter on the offensive line, he helped the Red Raiders lead the Southwest Conference in total yards.
 He made the All-SWC team in both the 1976 and 1977 seasons.
 Following his senior year, as a 6-foot, 7-inch, 260-pound tackle, he was recognized as a consensus first-team All-American, having received first-team honors from several publications and organizations including the American Football Coaches Association and United Press International (UPI).